Last Updated: 23rd August 2024

 Learn From Dropbox's Employee Advocacy Program Manager

-Katherine from Dropbox is an excellent example of how to manage an employee advocacy program in the right way.
+Katherine from Dropbox is an excellent example for managing an employee advocacy program the right way.

-Check out the podcast episode to find out her tips for the first 30 days of starting an employee advocacy program!
+Check out the podcast episode to find out her top tips for the first 30 days of starting an employee advocacy program.

 Emily Neal